The Lougheed Center for Applied Learning was founded in 2015, rededicated in 2018, and convened a new Advisory Board in 2020.

 - Richard and Joy Dorf make the first gift to $1M to help the College establish the Center for Applied Learning.

-- Sally (Hanna) and Richard Gilchrist pledge an additional endowment, with annual giving until it is realized, to establish the Gilchrist Award for Applied Learning.
+- Sally (Hanna) and Richard Gilchrist pledge an additional endowed fund, with annual giving until it is realized, to establish the Gilchrist Award for Applied Learning.

 - A 7-part Applied Learning Plan is completed for SUNY administration, detailing campus goals.